Your Mental Well-Being and the Imperative of Coping with Stress

 Here is the excerpt of her basic argument on Burnout.

 The term “burnout” originated in the 1970s, and for the past 50 years, the medical community has argued about how to define it.
-In May, the WHO included Burnout in its International Classification of Diseases (ICD-11), and immediately the public assumed that Burnout would now be considered a medical condition.
+In May, the WHO included Burnout in its International Classification of Diseases (ICD-11), and immediately, the public assumed that Burnout would now be considered a medical condition.
 The WHO then put out an urgent clarification in, stating, “Burnout is included in the 11th Revision of the International Classification of Diseases (ICD-11) as an occupational phenomenon, not a medical condition.

 Moss argued that, without a doubt, this has some obvious emotional and financial implications, which are well spelled out from the outcome of certain Stanford researchers who looked into how workplace stress affects health costs and mortality in the United States.
 Their research findings found that it led to spending nearly $190 billion – roughly 8 percent of national healthcare outlays – and almost 120,000 deaths yearly.
-Worldwide, 615 million suffer from depression and anxiety, and according to a recent WHO study, it costs $1 trillion in lost productivity each year.
-Vocational-driven health personnel such as physicians and nurses are some of the most vulnerable to Burnout.
-The repercussion can mean life or death; suicide rates among caregivers are significantly higher than that of the general public – 40 percent higher for men and 130 percent higher for women.
+Worldwide, 615 million people suffer from depression and anxiety, and according to a recent WHO study, it costs $1 trillion in lost productivity each year.
+Vocational-driven health personnel, such as physicians and nurses, are some of the most vulnerable to Burnout.
+The repercussion can mean life or death; suicide rates among caregivers are significantly higher than those of the general public – 40 percent higher for men and 130 percent higher for women.

 Moss argued that if those statistics aren’t terrifying enough, she said we should consider that organizations without structures to support the well-being of their workforce have higher turnover, lower productivity, and higher healthcare costs, according to the American Psychological Association (APA).